Planning Inspector Louise Crosby (MA MRTPI) was appointed to undertake an independent examination into the soundness of our Site Allocations Plan.

 - Positively prepared (based on a strategy that seeks to meet objectively assessed development and infrastructure requirements, including unmet requirements from neighbouring authorities where it is reasonable to do so and consistent with achieving sustainable development);

 - Justified (the most appropriate strategy when considered against the reasonable alternatives, based on proportionate evidence);

 - Effective (the plan should be deliverable over its period and based on effective joint working on cross-boundary strategic priorities); and

 - Consistent with national policy (the plan should enable the delivery of sustainable development in accordance with the policies in the Framework).

-The Inspector will take into account the representations submitted at both Pre Submission and Focused Change stages as far as they relate to soundness considerations.
-A number of informal debates will take place on the principal matters identified by the Inspector - these are known as hearing sessions.
+The Inspector has taken into account the representations submitted at both Pre Submission and Focused Change stages as far as they relate to soundness considerations.
+A number of informal debates have taken place on the principal matters identified by the Inspector - these were called hearing sessions.

-Following the closure of the Examination, the Inspector will prepare a report with precise recommendations.
-These recommendations may include modifications to the Plan, if such a request is made by us.
+Following the closure of the Examination, the Inspector prepared a report with precise recommendations, which included modifications to the Plan.

 Site Allocations Examination guidance notes (PDF 86KB)